Expert Gas Line Contractors in Antioch

-- Provide a comprehensive quote for the the work.
+- Provide a comprehensive quote for the work.

 - Obtain city permits as necessary.

-- After the inspection and permitting is complete, we'll run the gas line in accordance with local, state, and federal codes.
+- After the inspection and permitting are complete, we'll run the gas line in accordance with local, state, and federal codes.

 - After we run the gas line, we'll connect it to the appliance and perform tests.